 - Legal Issues arising due to Fake Consumables

 Bottom-line being, brands have a lot to lose in the fight against counterfeit goods.
 An end-to-end digital solution, to detect and prevent counterfeiting, therefore, becomes vital for enterprises to wade through this conundrum and safeguard their intellectual property.
-A reliable counterfeit software takes a holistic and multi-layered approach via an anti-counterfeiting digital solution with hard to replicate nanotechnology components for authentication.
+A reliable counterfeit software takes a holistic and multi-layered approach via an anti-counterfeiting digital solution with hard-to-replicate nanotechnology components for authentication.
 Let’s have a look at the primary technologies that can help brands lay down a full-proof anti-counterfeit strategy:

 Counterfeit Product Identification Technologies

 A smartphone app can go a long way in accelerating product authentication at various points in a supply chain.
-An app at consumers end, can allow consumers to quickly check if an item is authentic after a purchase and file for return stating the reason.
+An app at the consumers' end, can allow consumers to quickly check if an item is authentic after purchase and file for the return stating the reason.
 Smartphone applications can also enable allow users to upload images of possible counterfeits bought from a store to a map that’s connected to a locator.
 Brands can use this information to alert other consumers about counterfeits in specific locations.
-Apps can also empower brand owners to detect, track, and dodge counterfeiters from selling counterfeit goods by implementing authentication measures at distributor and supplier end.
+Apps can also empower brand owners to detect, track, and dodge counterfeiters from selling counterfeit goods by implementing authentication measures at the distributor and supplier end.

 Radio Frequency Identification (RFID)